Polyurea Garage Floor Coatings in Troy, MI

 The Starting Point

-Our crew arrived at this Longfellow Drive property to find a 400-square-foot garage on new concrete.
+The 400-square-foot garage at this Longfellow Drive property sat on new concrete.
 The slab showed no staining, no cracking, and no structural damage.
-A raised platform runs along the back wall.
-No steps and no vertical surfaces were included in the scope.
-The job called for a clean installation on sound, freshly poured concrete.
+A raised platform runs along the back wall and was included in the scope.
+No steps were in scope.

-Even on new concrete, diamond grinding is a required step.
-The laitance layer left over from the curing process must be removed before any coating system can bond properly.
-Our crew ground the full 400 square feet to open the surface pores and create the mechanical profile the MC-3.8 system requires.
-Our team vacuumed thoroughly after each pass.
-The slab came out of preparation clean, profiled, and ready.
+New concrete still requires full diamond grinding before any coating system can bond.
+The laitance layer left over from the curing process must be removed to expose the open pore structure the coating needs to grip.
+Our crew ground the full 400 square feet to open the surface and create the mechanical profile the MC-3.8 system requires.
+We vacuumed thoroughly when the grind was complete.

-The homeowner selected Chestnut — a warm blend of brown, tan, and cream flecks throughout.
+Our clients had selected Chestnut — a warm blend of brown, tan, and cream flakes throughout.
 Our crew applied the MC-3.8 polyurea-polyaspartic coating system across the prepared 400 square feet.
-Our team broadcast the decorative flake into the wet base coat.
-Our crew brought the coating up and over the raised platform along the back wall, covering both the face and the surface to match the main floor.
-They then applied the heavy clear topcoat with 24-grit traction additive to lock in the flakes and seal the surface throughout.
+We broadcast the flakes into the wet base coat across the full surface.
+Our crew brought the coating up and over the raised platform along the back wall, covering both the face and the surface.
+We then applied the clear polyaspartic topcoat with 24-grit traction additive throughout.

-The finished floor on Longfellow Drive is a warm transformation on sound new concrete.
-Chestnut flake runs wall to wall across all 400 square feet.
-The warm brown tone pairs well with the dark wainscoting walls — the two complement each other across the full space.
-The raised platform integrates with the main floor — the same flake and finish running continuously across both surfaces.
+Chestnut runs wall to wall across all 400 square feet.
+The warm brown tone pairs well with the dark wainscoting on the walls — the two work together across the full space.
+The raised platform carries the same flake and finish as the main floor, running continuously across both surfaces.
 The 24-grit traction provides reliable grip underfoot.
-The floor is sealed, protected, and ready for years of use.

 NEW Garage Floor Coating